wp-plugins/wowslider/readme.txt

 "Basic" transition effect can work in this way only.
 Please use "Basic linear" effect.

+= 17.
+Is there a way to add a video (iframe/pdf/page/etc.) in WOWSlider? =

+ It's impossible.
+WOW Slider supports images only.
 == Screenshots ==

 1. Fancy Templates